 Contrast therapy involves alternating applications of warm and chilly modalities to an injured or painful area.
 This therapeutic approach causes alternating vasodilation and vasoconstriction, which is thought to reduce pain, swelling, and muscle spasm while facilitating rehabilitation.
-Contrast therapy has been used effectively to treat acute injuries, aid post-exercise recovery, and manage chronic conditions like arthritis.
+Contrast therapy has been used effectively to treat acute injuries, aid post-exercise recovery, and manage chronic conditions like arthritis, affecting pain reduction.

 Contrast therapy has been shown to provide several key benefits, especially for reducing pain and inflammation.
 One randomized controlled trial examining the effects of contrast bath therapy (CBT) versus exercise alone for patients with knee osteoarthritis found that the CBT group had a 34% decrease from baseline in worst knee pain per the Knee Injury and Osteoarthritis Outcome Score (KOOS), compared to only a 12% decrease in the exercise-only group.
 This difference between groups was statistically significant (p=0.001).